What Teams Want In Collaboration Tools

-To answer these questions, Software Advice surveyed project teams in the U.S. to discover how they prefer to collaborate.
+To answer these questions, we surveyed 243 professionals in the U.S. to discover how they prefer to collaborate.*

 Teams commonly purchase collaboration software in one of two ways:

-- As a stand-alone tool that specializes in one aspect of collaboration, such as chat/messaging or content management.
+As a standalone tool that specializes in one aspect of collaboration, such as communication via chat/messaging or content management.

-Additionally, teams using stand-alone tools must ensure they’ll integrate with the other software solutions they use, such as their main PM system or time tracking application.
+Teams using standalone tools must ensure they’ll integrate with the other software solutions they use, such as their main PM system or time tracking application.

 Isolated systems can decrease efficiency due to time lost from duplicate data entry, etc. In fact, “integration with other systems” is one of the top challenges cited by respondents in our survey (more on this later).

 Conversely, a comprehensive PM solution with collaboration features provides greater connectivity across multiple channels.
-For example, instead of emailing a file to another user to review, team members can both access it from the centralized location, work on it together and discuss any changes via chat.
+For example, instead of emailing a file to another user to review.

 We next asked respondents about the collaboration features they use most: